MakePixelsWork/Handy-Snippets/README.md

-# Handy-Snippets
+# Handy Snippets
-A collection of code snippets and tests, which can be used in lots of other projects
+A collection of code snippets and tests, which can be used in lots of other projects.

+To be continued...